-The SEGC Board has conditionally approved an application for membership by Chi-X. SEGC continues to work with Chi-X to finalise their membership.
+The SEGC Board has conditionally approved an application for membership by Chi-X. One of the conditions is the making of a regulation.
+SEGC continues to work with Chi-X to finalise their membership.

 BOARD OF DIRECTORS

 The SEGC Board is responsible for overseeing the general operation of SEGC including determining claims and deciding upon the investment strategy for the management and investment of the NGF's assets.
 The experience and qualifications of each director is set out below.